james-hu/chat-about-video/README.md

 - Integrate ChatGPT from Microsoft Azure or OpenAI effortlessly.
 - Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
 - Store frame images with ease, supporting Azure Blob Storage and AWS S3.
-- GPT-4o and GPT-4 Vision Preview hosted in Azure allows analysis of up to 10 frame images.
-- GPT-4o and GPT-4 Vision Preview hosted in OpenAI allows analysis of more than 10 frame images.
+- Models hosted in Azure seems to allow less number of images per request than models hosted in OpenAI.

 ### Gemini

-`chat-about-video` supports sending video frames directly to Google's API without a cloud storage.
+`chat-about-video` supports sending video frames directly to Google's API without requiring cloud storage.

 - Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
-- Number of frame images is only limited by Gemini API in Google Cloud.
+- The number of frame images is only limited by the Gemini API in Google Cloud.

 ## Concrete types and low level clients